10th International Congress on Peer Review and Scientific Publication

 David Blanco, Elizabeth Loder, Sophie Cook, Sara Schroter (Spain, United Kingdom, United States)

-Registered Clinical Trial Trend Evolution in East Asia Compared With the US
+Registered Clinical Trial Trends in East Asia and the United States, 2014 to 2025

 Eunhye Lee, San Lee, Jae Il Shin, John Ioannidis (South Korea, United States)